-After putting WordPress vs Webflow head-to-head, our researchers found that WordPress is stronger overall, offering a lower price point, wider selection of templates, and an unbeatable blog functionality.
+After putting WordPress and Webflow head-to-head, our researchers found that WordPress is stronger overall, offering a lower price point, wider selection of templates, and excellent blog functionality.
 While neither is particularly easy to get started on, WordPress’s interface is slightly more user-friendly, making it a marginally better website builder for small businesses.

 This isn’t to say WordPress is the best option for everyone.
-Webflow offers a quality free plan and, if you’re happy to put in the hours, the web builder has fully customizable features and a virtual design assistant.
-These additions can give users greater control over their creative process, making it better equipped than WordPress for creating bespoke websites.
-For more information, check out our article on Webflow pricing.
+Webflow offers a good free plan and, if you’re happy to put in the hours, the web builder has fully customizable features and a virtual design assistant.
+These additions give users greater design control, making it better equipped than WordPress for creating bespoke websites.

 Here’s a quick round-up of how WordPress vs Webflow compare side by side: